PuzzelSolutions/Puzzel-Pay/ftp.md

 <sup>1</sup>Note that variables can be used in these texts.
 Variables are notated like this: {{variable_name}} - example of text with a variable: "Hello {{name}}, please click on the link to pay your bill of {{amount}} NOK".
 - Some variables are predefined and can be used without adding them at the end of the line in the file, they are listed [here](rest.md#predefined-variables)
-- There is a limitation that you can not include variables that is not defined in the SMS message text (configuration data field 4).
+- The input variables must exist in either the SMS texts or in the texts shown on the web.

 <sup>2</sup>These fields can be repeated n times, but be sure to have the same number of variable names as you have variable values.